IanFinlayson/exploring-cs/chapter01.md

 [^1]: Before the advent of computers, the study of algorithms was not
-    called \"computer science\".
+    called "computer science".
 It was just part of mathematics.
 After computers were invented, it split off into its own field.

-[^2]: This algorithm is written in \"pseudocode\" which is not real
+[^2]: This algorithm is written in "pseudocode" which is not real
     computer code, but is similar to computer code.
 For most of this book we will use real code, but for these first examples, we just want to talk about the concepts in general.